omiid-n99/Sexism-Detection/README.md

 * Task 6: Error Analysis - Generates confusion matrices and summarizes model behaviors.

 * Task 7: Report - Guidelines for summarizing the experiment.

+## Academic Context
+This project was developed as part of the Natural Language Processing (NLP) course.
+* Instructors/Credits: Federico Ruggeri, Eleonora Mancini, Paolo Torroni.
+* Dataset Source: A subset of the official EDOS dataset (SemEval-2023 Task 10)

 ## License
 This project is created for academic purposes.
 The dataset and task definition are based on the EDOS Challenge.